https://www.facebook.com/SomervilleSongwriterSessions Arts at the Armory Cafe

-Somerville Songwriter Sessions at the Armory Cafe presents a live, in-person concert with NYC singer/songwriter David Massengill and Boston singer/songwriters Jim Infantino and Terry Kitchen on Saturday May 7.
+Somerville Songwriter Sessions at the Armory Cafe presents a concert on Saturday February 4 with singer/songwriters Rachel Marie, Owen Walsh and Jessye DeSilva.
 The concert will feature a solo set by each artist, followed by a round robin song swap.
-The show begins at 7:30 pm, and there is a suggested donation of $15.
+The show begins at 7:30 pm and there is a suggested cash donation of $15.
 The Armory Cafe is at 191 Highland Avenue, Somerville.
-For more information call 617-718-2191 or visit artsatthearmory.org/cafe or www.facebook.com/SomervilleSongwriterSessions.
-Performer details below.
+For more information call 617-718-2191 or visit artsatthearmory.org/spaces/cafe or www.facebook.com/SomervilleSongwriterSessions.

 Somerville Songwriter Sessions at the Armory Cafe presents contemporary folk singer/songwriters in concert, on the first Saturday of each month.
 The Armory Cafe features live music in an intimate setting, a menu featuring sandwiches, soups, desserts and coffees, and plenty of free parking.
-Please note that all guests will be required to show proof of covid vaccination (or a negative covid test 24-72 hours before the event) and that all attendees are required to wear a mask except while eating or drinking.
-Our 5/7 performers:
+Our 2/4 performers: